Parking Rules and Regulations

 If your vehicle has mechanical problems or if you are unable to move your vehicle

 Vehicles parked illegally or overnight due to mechanical problems or extenuating circumstances must be reported immediately to Campus Safety dispatch day or night at (616) 526-6452 or else a violation may be issued.

-- Drivers must STOP at stop signs and YIELD at yield signs.
+- Drivers must STOP at stop signs.

 - If a driving infraction is observed by Campus Safety and attempting to make contact with the vehicle might jeopardize the safety of others, a college traffic violation may be mailed directly to the registered owner of the vehicle.